rendfall/pokemon-viewer-3d/README.md

-# pokemon-viewer-3d
-Pokemon Viewer 3D
+# Pokemon Viewer 3D

+Very early version of model viewer with plenty of bugs.

+# Known issues

+- [ ] Problem with the material of the first rendering
+- [ ] Wrong initial position
+- [ ] Wrong initial rotation
+- [ ] Imprecise lighting